andrebola/icassp2021/README.md

-# icassp2021
+# Kakao Music Dataset

-Code to reproduce the paper.
+Code to reproduce the paper: "" by Andres Ferraro, ..., Xavier Serra and Dmitry Bogdanov.

-# Instructions
+# instructions

 In order to run this code you first need to install the dependencies: `pip install -r requirements.txt`